 - Lack of balance

-- It helps to prevent postnatal depression
+- It gives mums time out, helping to prevent postnatal depression

 - It keeps you grounded and provides you energy